dojo/docs/developer/design/loader.rst

 * package configuration: described next

-A package, among other things, is a hierarchy of inter-dependent modules that, hopefully, publish a cohesive API. dojo (that is, the dojo tree) and dijit (the dijit tree) are examples of packages.
+A package, among other things, is a hierarchy of interdependent modules that, hopefully, publish a cohesive API. dojo (that is, the dojo tree) and dijit (the dijit tree) are examples of packages.
 Packages can have extensive configuration variables, and the CommonJS Package specification describes many of these.
 However, as far as the dojo loader is concerned, only three are important:

-* location: the path to the root of the hierarchy at which the package resides
+* location: (string, a path) the path to the root of the hierarchy at which the package resides

-* main: the module identifier implied when a module identifier that is equivalent to just the package name is given; if not specified, then the default value of "main" is assumed.
+* main: (string, a module identifier) the module identifier implied when a module identifier that is equivalent to just the package name is given; if not specified, then the default value of "main" is assumed.

-* packageMap: an optional configuration variable that maps package names given inside a package to different names know to the loader.
+* packageMap: (object, map: package identifier --> (string) package identifier) an optional configuration variable that maps package names given inside a package to names know to the loader.
 This mapping allows packages to be relocated under different names.
-We'll see this is a very powerful way to handle the problem of an application that needs to load two different packages with the same name and/or two different versions of the same package. (note: packageMap is only useful to the dojo loader; currently other loaders do not support this feature).
+In xxx, I'll descibe how packageMap can be used to load two different packages with the same name and/or two different versions of the same package.
+(Note: packageMap is only useful to the dojo loader; currently other loaders do not support this feature).

-We now have enough to describe the moduleIdToPath process.
-The entering arguments to the algorithm are the module identifier (denoted "moduleId") to be mapped, and, optionally, a reference module (denoted "rm").
+We now have enough to describe the normalization process.
+The entering arguments to the algorithm are the module identifier, denoted "moduleId"m to be normalized, and a reference module, denoted "rm"; when normalizing a module identifier contained in an argument to global AMD require, rm is null.

+1. If moduleId begins with a protocol (for example, "http:") or backslash, or ends with a ".js" suffix, then the assume the client is not requesting a module, but rather simply requesting a chunk of Javascript be loaded and executed.
+In this case, return the result ("not-a-module", moduleId).

-1. If moduleId is relative and rm is not provided, an exception is thrown--the moduleId is not rational.
+2. If moduleId is relative (its first character is ".") and rm is not provided, throw an exception: the moduleId is not rational.

-2. If moduleId is relative and rm is provided, then set moduleId to the module identifier given by rm + "/../" + moduleId and collapse any relative segments.
+3. If moduleId is relative and rm is provided, then set moduleId to the module identifier given by rm + "/../" + moduleId and collapse any relative segments.
 Relative segments are collapsed by removing all /./ and x/.. segments (where x is not ..).
 For example a/b/c/../../d would be resolved to a/d by collapsing c/.. then b/..
-At this point moduleId must be an absolute module identifier and contain no relative segments; if it does not meet this criteria, an exception is thrown--the moduleId is not rational.
+At this point moduleId must be an absolute module identifier and contain no relative segments; if it does not meet this criteria, throw an exception: the moduleId is not rational.

-3. If rm is given, and rm is a member of a package, and that package has a package map, then apply that package map to map the top-level segment.
+4. If rm is given, and rm is a member of a package, and that package has a package map, then apply that package map to map the top-level segment.
 This application will either map that segment to another top-level name or default to the identify map (x implies x).
 I'll describe the implications of this step in `Relocating Module Namespaces`_; for the remainder of this section, assume that, if a packageMap exists, it always maps x to x.

-4. Look up the moduleId computed in Step 3 in the aliases map.
+5. Look up the moduleId computed in Step 3 in the aliases map.
 If the moduleId is mapped, then restart the process at Step 3 with the mapped moduleId.

-5. If the first segment of moduleId is identical to a package name, then note that moduleId indicates a module in the given package; call this package package-of-moduleId; further, if moduleId consists of exactly one segment, then append "/" and the value of the main configuration variable for package-of-moduleId to moduleId.
+6. If the first segment of moduleId is identical to a package name, then note that moduleId indicates a module in the given package; call this package "package-of-moduleId"; further, if moduleId consists of exactly one segment, then append "/" and the value of the main configuration variable for package-of-moduleId to moduleId.
 Otherwise, when the first segment of moduleId does not name a known package, note that moduleId is not a member of a package.

+At this point, moduleId has been fully normalized to an absolute module identifier known to the loader (that is, the reference module has no further influence on the absolute module identifier).

-6. Attempt to apply paths: find the longest module identifier fragment, always starting with the first segment, in paths that matches moduleId after Step 5 (if any).
+7. Attempt to apply paths: find the longest module identifier fragment in pathe, always starting with the first segment, that matches moduleId after Step 6.
 If such a fragment is found, set the result to moduleId after replacing the matched fragment of moduleId with the mapped path.

-7. If no paths were found in Step 6 and moduleId references a module in a package, set the result to moduleId after replacing the first segment (the package name) with the location configuration variable for the given package.
+8. If no paths were found in Step 7 and moduleId references a module in a package, set the result to moduleId after replacing the first segment (the package name) with the location configuration variable for the given package.

-8. If neither Step 6 or 7 were applied and has("config-tlmSiblingOfDojo") is truthy, then set the result to "../" + moduleId.
+9. If neither Step 7 nor 8 were applied and has("config-tlmSiblingOfDojo") is truthy, then set the result to "../" + moduleId.

-9. If none of Steps 6, 7, or 8 were applied then set the result to moduleId.
+10. If none of Steps 7, 8, or 9 were applied then set the result to moduleId.

-10. If result is not absolute, then prefix result with the configuration variable baseUrl.
+11. If result is not absolute, then prefix result with the configuration variable baseUrl.

-11. Append the suffix ".js" to result.
+12. Append the suffix ".js" to result.

 result now holds the path implied by (moduleId, rm).

 Yes, when viewed in toto, it's complicated.
 And probably more time has been spent on various mailing lists debating this algorithm than any other part of the AMD loader specification.
-Fortunately, there are just a few common patterns that are actually quite straightforward to understand.
+Fortunately, there are just a few common patterns that are easy to understand.
 Let's look at some examples to get comfortable with all of this.

 To begin, assume that the user-provided configuration contains no packages, no paths, no baseUrl, and no value for has("config-tlmSiblingOfDojo").
 In this case, the loader sets the default value of has("config-tlmSiblingOfDojo") to